-Quinzii Terna Architecture is an architecture office based in Milan, founded in 2012 and led by Chiara Quinzii and Diego Terna.
+Quinzii Terna Architecture is an architecture office based in Milano (Italy), founded in 2012 and led by Chiara Quinzii and Diego Terna, after long collaborations with international practices in Italy (Stefano Boeri and Italo Rota) and in the Netherlands (MVRDV).

-Among Quinzii Terna Architecture clients there are Fondazione Società Umanitaria, Società Edificatrice Abitazioni Operaie, Bip (Business Integration Partners), Politecnico of Milan, State Street Bank, Comune di Milano, NABA, Domus Academy, C3 Publishing Co, Gielissen, Fondazione Stelline, Stichting World Expo Milaan 2015, CCL – Consorzio Cooperative Lavoratori.
+Among Quinzii Terna Architecture clients there are Fondazione Società Umanitaria, Società Edificatrice Abitazioni Operaie, Bip (Business Integration Partners), Politecnico di Milano, State Street Bank, Fondazione Stelline, Comune di Milano, NABA, Domus Academy, C3 Publishing Co, Gielissen, Fondazione Stelline, Stichting World Expo Milaan 2015, CCL – Consorzio Cooperative Lavoratori, Spazio Aperto Cooperativa Sociale.

 Chiara Quinzii (1979) graduated at Milan Polytechnic in 2004 with the thesis project Milan apart.
 She worked for several international firms, such as Boeri Studio in Milan and MVRDV in Rotterdam.